Sarthak3003/JTP-TechnicalProject/README.md

 #### Before Starting

 The backend of the website which is built on Django Rest Framework will require a `.env` file.
-This file will contain the "SECRET_KEY" of Django Rest Framework as well as
+This file will contain the "SECRET_KEY" of Django Rest Framework as well as MongoDB connection string.

 ### Installation